The additive Bachelier model with an application to the oil option market in the Covid period: Calibration results

 In Figure \ref{fig:eta_all}, we show the values of the parameter $\eta$ over the period of interest.
-This parameter moves in time, but slowly and exhibiting no significant oscillations.
+This parameter moves in time, but slowly, and exhibits no significant oscillations.

 Figure \ref{fig:k_all} shows the behaviour of the parameter $k$ for the different value dates during the analysed period.
-After a rapid increase in the last days of April \citep[the week after the announce from the][]{CMEGroup}, that reflects an initial market adjustment, this parameter remains close to one in the period of the analysis, moving slowly over time.
+The level of $k$ remains close to one up to mid July, where it reached --moving slowly over time-- a level close to $0.5$ where it remained up to the end of August, indicating relative calmer period of the Covid-19 pandemic during the summer time.